Xyryllium/laravel-stripe/README.md

-# Credit Card Payment with Laravel Stripe
+# Card Payment with Laravel Stripe

 Payment Integration With Laravel, Stripe and Vue.js